 Civic House, the main umbrella organization for community service at Penn, maintains an excellent web site with information on ways to volunteer.
 The Netter Center for Community Partnerships also offers many community service opportunities.

-The activities that many pre-law students undertake include:
+The service activities that pre-law students undertake include:

 - Tutoring at inner-city schools